Frequently Asked Questions

 I'm an O6, am I eligible?

 O-6's will be considered for these positions and should apply.
 The vast majority of recalled officers have been O-3 to O-5.
 However, it is not unheard of to recall O-6's, especially those with degrees and experience in hard to fill departments.
-Of the thirty recalled reservists on the yard at any time, typically there will be 2-3 O6s.
+Historically there have been one to three O-6s at any time.
 In most cases these are individuals that promoted while on orders.
 As a general rule, BUPERS requests that we not recall O-6's unless we have nobody else qualified to fill the position.
-Since by definition the board process is looking to fill active duty vacancies, that standard does not present an insurmountable barrier.
+Since, by definition, the board process is looking to fill active duty vacancies, that standard does not present an insurmountable barrier.

 O-2's will be considered for these positions and should apply.
 The vast majority of recalled officers have been O-3 to O-5.
-Occasionally O2’s have been selected.
+Occasionally O1/O2’s have been selected.
 It can't hurt to apply.
+We recommend early-in-career officer verify that they are in good standing with their community and have met requirements to go on unrelated orders, such as completing your Individual Training Plan or Warfare Qualification.
+Selection does not guarantee community release for orders.

 I’m a Warrant Officer, am I eligible?